 If the initial or on-going evaluation shows evidence of mental health issues, substance abuse and/or chemical dependency, this shall be addressed.
-Appropriate testing may be used when indicated as a condition of continuation in an intervention program.
+Appropriate testing for substance abuse and/or chemical dependency may be used when indicated as a condition of continuation in an intervention program.
 Referral to other agencies for specialized intervention may be initiated in those circumstances.